Osgood Perkins

 Osgood Robert Perkins II (born February 2, 1974) is an American filmmaker and actor.
-Since the 2010s, he directed the horror films The Blackcoat's Daughter (2015), I Am the Pretty Thing That Lives in the House (2016), Gretel & Hansel (2020), Longlegs (2024), and The Monkey (2025).
+Since the 2010s, he directed the horror films The Blackcoat's Daughter (2015), I Am the Pretty Thing That Lives in the House (2016), Gretel & Hansel (2020), Longlegs (2024), The Monkey and Keeper (both in 2025).

 He began his career as a child actor, portraying the young version of his father Anthony Perkins' character Norman Bates in Psycho II (1983), and later appeared in films such as Six Degrees of Separation (1993), Legally Blonde (2001), Not Another Teen Movie (2001), Star Trek (2009), and Nope (2022).

 Early life

 Osgood Robert Perkins II was born in the Manhattan borough of New York City on February 2, 1974, the son of actress Berry Berenson (1948–2001) and actor Anthony Perkins (1932–1992).
 He is the older brother of musician Elvis Perkins, the grandson of actor Osgood Perkins, and the nephew of actress Marisa Berenson.
-Although his father later admitted to being gay, his parents remained married until his father died of AIDS in September 1992.
+Perkins' parents remained married until his father, who had long struggled with his sexual orientation, died of AIDS in September 1992.

 Perkins' mother had French, Italian, Polish-Jewish, Russian-Jewish, and Swiss ancestry, and was a descendant of astronomer Giovanni Schiaparelli and fashion designer Elsa Schiaparelli.
 She was a passenger on American Airlines Flight 11 and subsequently died in the September 11 attacks.
 His father was of English descent and counted wood engraver Andrew Varick Stout Anthony and colonist Roger Conant among his ancestors, as well as Mayflower passengers William Brewster, John Howland, and Myles Standish.